zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 and as shown above, each of those containers may also have dependencies on other containers or systems, and can also have their own tags, descriptions, etc.

-Systems may also _contain_ `datastores` and `systems`.
+Systems may also define child datastores and systems under the keys `datastores` and `systems`.
 In those cases, the tags of the root-level system are applied to all its child datastores and systems and all their descendants.

 #### Datastores